 Welcome to your future.

 The Appleton Alliance Church Leadership Residency Program is a two-year experience that provides college graduates with leadership training, practical ministry experience, and a Masters degree through Crown College's online program.
-We offer four different ministry competencies to provide well-rounded growth and nine ministry "homes" to explore where you feel called to use your gifts.
+We are looking for people who feel a call to ministry, have an excitement to learn and be developed into the ministry leaders they feel God is calling them to be.

 What to expect